 In this context, the main question is what makes sports betting so fascinating – in short: what motivates sports betting customers to bet?
 Because only with this knowledge can the strategy of a betting company be successfully oriented towards growth.

-The following article aims to explain the basics of motivation and shed more light on factors relevant to the context of sports betting.
+The following article aims to explain the basics of player motivation and shed more light on factors relevant to the context of sports betting.

 In a nutshell, motivation is the driving force that makes us act – be it having a glass of water to quench your thirst or signing up with a sports betting company to place a bet on your favorite team.